Apply to Doane Stuart

 Submission of Confidential Recommendation Form from a Counselor/Principal.
 (Not required of Early Childhood applicants who have not attended formal school.)

-Submission of an official school transcript.
+Submission of official school transcripts.
 The Transcript / Records Release Form is to be completed and given to the Guidance Office of the student’s current school.
 The student’s transcripts should be forwarded directly to Doane Stuart.

 Completion of the Financial Aid process (if applicable).
 If applying for aid, please note that an admission decision will not be released until the Financial Aid application is completed.
 Learn more and apply for aid HERE.